 They said there was a tear in the artery of my neck.
-I ended up having a not a hemorrhagic but a an ischemic stroke.
-So they when in and did emergency surgery, removed the clot?
+I ended up having not a hemorrhagic but an ischemic stroke.
+So they went in and did emergency surgery, and removed the clot?
 And then 24 hours later I ended up back in surgery because during the surgery, I had a bleed.

 It bled out of the blood.
 So when you woke up from surgery, what was different about you?

 Well physically, I have the most changes.
 I’m hemiplegic on my left side, my left arm is flaccid completely.
 I have some visual changes, but only in small print.
-So I just need large print.
+So I just need a large print.
 My speech is unchanged.
-My memory impaired short term long term is intact, I still have my positive attitude.
+My memory impaired short-term long term is intact, I still have a positive attitude.
 And that sustained me through the entire time that I was in rehab.

 This is the fourth attempt for this Interview.

 I know but the second time we didn’t have internet the third time.
 The microphone didn’t have hearings.
-So this is the fouth time that I only forgot the first time.
+So this is the fourth time that I only forgot the first time.

 It’s the record.
-It is the record the amount of times I’ve had to reschedule an interview yeah that’s not a bad record.
-And also your perseverance and your determination to just get it done strikes me as a what it was that is helping you in your recovery your sheer determination and perseverance.
+It is the record for the number of times I’ve had to reschedule an interview yeah that’s not a bad record.
+And also your perseverance and your determination to just get it done strikes me as what it was that is helping you in your recovery your sheer determination and perseverance.

-So, so how about emotionally?
+So, how about emotionally?
 How has it affected you emotionally?
-Is it something that that you found has shifted in you?
+Is it something that you found has shifted in you?
 Because it enhanced something in you?
 What’s the difference there?

-Well, that’s it actually an interesting question because before the stroke, I had generalized anxiety disorder, and I had insomnia and the stroke completely changed that I am able to get to sleep.
+Well, that’s an interesting question because before the stroke, I had generalized anxiety disorder, and I had insomnia, and the stroke completely changed me so that I was able to get to sleep.
 And I sleep, you know, between two and six hours every night.

 That’s fantastic.
-Isn’t that an amazing outcome from stroke?
+Isn’t that an amazing outcome of a stroke?

 Don’t try that at home people.
 Any other listening, do not try that at home.